anshulverma/conditional/README.md

 });
 ```

-As you can notice, if you call the precondition with a callback, you can
+So, if a callback is passed to a check, it will be invoked with the
-make sure that the callback will be invoked if the check fails.
-Since,
+error argument.
+Please note that the callback is invoked even if there
-we didn't specify a custom message, a default on will be used.
+was no error (in which case the error is `null`).

 - a custom message and a custom callback